akostrik/stage_telegram_python/README.md

 - comparison of the results with other projects
 - customizable detection parameters: features that allow users to customise detection parameters, tailoring the system to their individual needs
 - usage of docker containers for installation and configuration instructions
-- in addition to transmission of a channel identificator added by user via MongoDB, `Server 3` will pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection
+- in addition to transmission of a channel identifier added by user via MongoDB, `Server 3` will pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection
 - asynchrony of all database requests and OpenAI requests

 # Welcome